 If this Birch Woods In Winter from Minted was your inspiration, you could still use it to tie the room together with neutrals of different tones.
 I think a large neutral piece of art can have a huge impact and really anchor an interior color scheme.

 - Antelope Pillow – neutral texture

 - Faux Fur Ruched Throw – neutral texture

 - Logan Ribbed Ceramic Lamp – white with texture

 - Eden Cross Standing Planter – black & white

 - Mud Cloth Print Throw Pillow – black & white

 What’s the 60/30/10 rule?

-You might have read that you should choose colors for your room using these ratios, 60/30/10.
-Let’s say your inspiration piece has blue, pink and gold colors in it.
+You might have read that experienced designers recommend choosing your color inspiration for a room using these ratios, 60/30/10.
+Let’s say your inspiration piece has blue, pink, and gold colors in it.

-When you are choosing accessories for your room, choose the one color that you like the most.
+A great way to achieve the right color scheme is to use that set of colors to accessorize.
+When you are choosing accessories for your room, choose the one main color that you like the most.
 If it’s a navy blue, as you add accessories or furnishings, buy most of your accessories in navy.
-Buy a few accessories or accents in the second color, pink.
-Buy one or two accessories in the third color gold.
+Buy the remaining accessories in the secondary colors.
+A few accessories or accents in the second color, pink.
+Buy one or two accessories in the third accent color, gold.